AfonsoCFonseca/Frogger-Game/README.md

 Made an abstract class for the Enemies that extends Phaser.Sprite and got as an inheritance the class Platform and Car.
 The Enemy is responsible for the movement, the boundaries, deletion and communication with the class EnemyHandler
 **Platform**
 The Platform instances move from left to right at different speeds, these speeds are declared in an array that differs depending on the left.
 His getSpeed method is public, so it can set the speed of the frog when it's above the platform
+**Toad**
+The Toad is similar to the Platform class but got a small loop animation for the movement and has a probability of diving back into the water for X seconds and coming back again

 **Car**
 The car class represents 5 types of images, where 4 images share the same sprite sheet and 1 single image for the bus.
 The speed of each car is mapped in an array of numbers, depending on the position of the tracks and the level that player is in.